cypress-io/cypress/cypress/v1.0/documentation/1-Commands/56-type.md

 ***

-## Typing directly into the document

-Currently Cypress requires you type directly into an element, but there is a use case for just "typing" as a user would but not into a focused element.
-Your app may implement this for things like keyboard shortcuts, where you bind to the `KeyboardEvents` on the document.
-[Open an issue](https://github.com/cypress-io/cypress/issues/new?body=**Description**%0A*Include%20a%20high%20level%20description%20of%20the%20error%20here%20including%20steps%20of%20how%20to%20recreate.%20Include%20any%20benefits%2C%20challenges%20or%20considerations.*%0A%0A**Code**%0A*Include%20the%20commands%20used*%0A%0A**Steps%20To%20Reproduce**%0A-%20%5B%20%5D%20Steps%0A-%20%5B%20%5D%20To%0A-%20%5B%20%5D%20Reproduce%2FFix%0A%0A**Additional%20Info**%0A*Include%20any%20images%2C%20notes%2C%20or%20whatever.*%0A) if you need this to be fixed.

-***

 ## Preventing mousedown does not prevent typing

 In a real browser, preventing mousedown on a form field will prevent it from receiving focus and thus prevent it from being able to be typed into.
-Currently Cypress does not factor this in.
+Currently, Cypress does not factor this in.
 [Open an issue](https://github.com/cypress-io/cypress/issues/new?body=**Description**%0A*Include%20a%20high%20level%20description%20of%20the%20error%20here%20including%20steps%20of%20how%20to%20recreate.%20Include%20any%20benefits%2C%20challenges%20or%20considerations.*%0A%0A**Code**%0A*Include%20the%20commands%20used*%0A%0A**Steps%20To%20Reproduce**%0A-%20%5B%20%5D%20Steps%0A-%20%5B%20%5D%20To%0A-%20%5B%20%5D%20Reproduce%2FFix%0A%0A**Additional%20Info**%0A*Include%20any%20images%2C%20notes%2C%20or%20whatever.*%0A) if you need this to be fixed.

 ***

 # Notes

-## Mimics user behavior
+## Mimic user typing behavior

 ```javascript
 // each keypress is delayed 10ms by default